AKushWarrior/steel_crypt/README.md

 ## Notes

 * This is fairly well-tested and documented, but use in production AT YOUR OWN RISK.
-* This is relatively complete, but will be actively maintained for new bugs.
+* This is relatively complete, but will get new algorithms and be actively maintained for new bugs.
-* I've now added almost every algorithm from PointyCastle, so every algorithm requires extensive implementation work.
+* I've now added almost every algorithm from PointyCastle, and some from BouncyCastle, so every algorithm requires extensive implementation work.
 Bear with me!
 * I need your input!
 What algorithms and features would you like to see here?
 That leads me to...
-* Please file feature requests, clarifications, and bugs at the [issue tracker][tracker].
+* Please file feature requests, clarifications, and bugs at the [issue tracker][tracker]!

 [tracker]: https://github.com/AKushWarrior/steel_crypt/issues